 Authentication and Authorization Module

-This section will describe the list of features required by the user to access the reminder 365 web applications and for administrative users to manage the groups, roles and users for contract, staff and equipment module.
+This section will describe the list of features required by the user to access R365 and for administrative users to manage the groups, roles and users for contract, staff and equipment module.

 Login and Logout

 This feature shall allow Staff to login and logout from the system based on the validity of his window active directory or LDAP account.